TomWagg/cogsworth/docs/pages/install.rst

     .. tab-item:: Stable (with conda)

         This is our recommend installation method!
-Follow the steps below to start using ``kicker``!
+Follow the steps below to start using ``PACKAGE NAME``!

         #. :download:`Download the environment.yml file from our repository <https://raw.githubusercontent.com/TomWagg/cosmic-gala/main/environment.yml>`
         #.
 Create a new conda environment using this file::